 The Business 20 (B20) India Communique recommends that Group of 20 (G20) nations should promote interoperable digital identities at the individual, enterprise, and farm levels.

-Following the B20 India Summit last weekend, the leaders of the B20 published their annual communique, with section dedicated to what they call digital public infrastructure (DPI) rollouts.
+Following the B20 India Summit last weekend, the leaders of the B20 published their annual communique, with a section dedicated to what they call digital public infrastructure (DPI) rollouts.

 Although the communique does not define DPI, and in fact calls on G20 nations to develop a definition for it, we know that it has to do with digital identity, financial services, and mobile services.